jeremypedersen/cloud-cheat-sheets/ABC/QuickBI/QuickBI.md

 ## FAQ

-### Can you replace one QuickBI data source with another?
+### Can you replace one Quick BI data source with another?

 Yes, starting from version 3.7.4 you can replace existing data sources with new ones.
-Existing datasets and dashboards should still work (assuming they datasets referenced by QuickBI exist in the new data source).
+Existing datasets and dashboards should still work (assuming they datasets referenced by Quick BI exist in the new data source).

 ### Can I unpublish/republish a Dashboard?

-Yes, published dashboards can be unpublished, starting from QuickBI version 3.6.3
+Yes, published dashboards can be unpublished, starting from Quick BI version 3.6.3

-###
+### What happens if I don't pay my bill?

+Data and associated Workbooks, Portals, and Worksheets will be kept for 7 days.
+After 7 days, everything is deleted.
+During the 7 day grace period, Quick BI can be renewed again with no data loss.